-We recommend checking your home's water pressure with a pressure gauge (Figure 4.)
+We recommend checking your home's water pressure with a pressure gauge (figure 4).
 Most codes allow a maximum incoming water pressure of 80 psi.
 We recommend a working pressure no higher than 50-60 psi.

-HOW: Purchase an inexpensive water pressure gauge available at Lowe's[®].
+HOW: Purchase an inexpensive water pressure gauge from Lowe's®.
 Connect the Water Pressure Gauge to an outside faucet and measure the maximum water pressure experienced throughout the day (highest water pressures often occur at night).